 Do not compare.
-I know it is tempting to look at the other participants and think “oh, she gets into the snake further down than me” or “how come all others seem to enjoy (!)
+I know it’s tempting to look at the other participants and think “oh, she gets into the snake further down than me” or “how come all others seem to enjoy (!)
 Zhan Zhuang?”.
 Just relax.
 This workshop is meant to bring value to YOU.
-It is about YOUR development, YOUR skills, YOUR body, YOUR mind.
+It’s about YOUR development, YOUR skills, YOUR body, YOUR mind.
 So concentrate just on yourself!
 Of course you can learn from others and benefit from their questions.
 But everyone brings a different body, mind and background to the workshop.
 So don’t waste your breath on comparing yourself to others.
-Just absorb a much as you can to improve your own skills.
+Just absorb as much as you can to improve your own skills.

 Ask questions.
-I know, especially as a beginner it can be intimidating to ask a world-renowned master a question.
-But believe me: there are not stupid questions.
-Actually, the answers to the most basic questions are usually really the best nuggets of wisdom!
+I know, especially as a beginner, it can be intimidating to ask a world-renowned master a question.
+But believe me: there are no stupid questions.
+Actually, the answers to the most basic questions are usually the best nuggets of wisdom!

 Take notes.
 You do not need to script everything that is being said during the workshop, just take some basic notes.
 Maybe you want to remember what was said about a specific hand movement.
 Or write down that inspiring quote.